 - The rise in creatinine will depend upon the severity of the disease.

-- Treatment is mainly cardiovascular, respiratory and renal function support, with fluid and electrolyte homeostasis.
+- Treatment is mainly supportive cardiovascular, respiratory and renal function support, with fluid and electrolyte homeostasis.
 Inotropic support may be required to maintain mean arterial pressure above 70 mm Hg.

 Hantavirus is a zoonosis.
 Contact with infected rodents or their excreta is the means of spread.

-- Identification of the aetiological agent took from the Korean War in 1951 to 1976.
-3,000 soldiers had developed a disease characterised by fever and renal failure, with a fatality rate of 10%.
+- During the Korean War (1951-1976), 3,000 soldiers developed a disease characterised by fever and renal failure, with a fatality rate of 10%.